zorantica/db_apex_utils/README.md

 ## Oracle APEX Collections DML
 This utility provides You the functionality to execute DML operations directly on APEX collections from pure SQL.
 No need for using PL/SQL APEX_COLLECTION API.

 Installation script and examples script can be found in the folder "apex_dml_collections".
+Just create the package, view and trigger in the target schema and You're good to go.

-With this utility You may, for example, to populate the APEX collection with data from DEMO_CUSTOMERS table in the following way:
+So, for example, if You want to populate the APEX collection with data from DEMO_CUSTOMERS table, You may do it in the following way:

 ```sql
 INSERT INTO apex_collections_dml (